vygr/ChrysaLisp/docs/lisp/collections.md

 It uses the `(hash)` function on the key to find the bucket and the `(find)` function to search that bucket for the key.

 When you are dealing with a large number of keys.
-This type of map reduces the maximum number of keys that need to be tested during `find` operations.
+This type of set reduces the maximum number of keys that need to be tested during `find` operations.

 ### Xset